Organizations Promoting Financial Literacy and Resource Tools

 The NJ Coalition for Financial Education is dedicated to advancing financial literacy and education throughout New Jersey and the region.
 The organization offers educational seminars for individuals and teachers in various locations throughout the state.
 The NJCFE website is filled with useful tools and resources.

 The College Affordability Guide is dedicated to bringing together disparate bodies of data to produce a more holistic (but also focused) view of which colleges are likely to be the best value for the money.
 Use their College on a Budget tool to help you learn valuable strategies for reducing your living expenses, including common support programs that can save you money on healthcare, housing, utilities, and more.

 Smart About Money is a website that is funded by The National Endowment for Financial Education (NEFE), an independent, nonprofit foundation committed to educating Americans on a broad range of financial topics and empowering them to make positive and sound decisions to reach their financial goals.
 It was designed to help you:

 Take Charge America has been committed to helping people around the country improve their financial futures for 25 years.
-Staff works with individuals and families facing a variety of financial challenges to help them achieve self-reliance, financial stability and financial independence.
+The staff works with individuals and families facing a variety of financial challenges to help them achieve self-reliance, financial stability, and financial independence.
 Services include:

 - Financial education